Cleveland Hopkins International Airport: First closure of United hub, establishment of Continental hub

-Continental–United merger, second closure of United hub
+United—Continental merger, second closure of United hub

-In 2010, Continental and United Airlines announced that they would merge operations.
-The merger prompted concerns that a post-merger United would reduce or close its hub in Cleveland and instead route passengers through the new United's Chicago-O'Hare and Washington-Dulles hubs.
-On November 10, 2010, Continental CEO Jeff Smisek stated in a speech in Cleveland that "Cleveland needs to earn its hub status every day" and added that overall profitability would be the determining factor in whether the new United kept or closed the Cleveland hub.
+On May 2, 2010, Continental and United Airlines announced that they would merge operations, completing the integration by October 1, 2010.
+The merger resulted in the United name being kept and the Continental name disappearing, prompting concerns that a post-merger United would reduce or close its hub in Cleveland and instead route passengers through the new United's Chicago-O'Hare and Washington-Dulles hubs.
+On November 10, 2010, United/Continental CEO Jeff Smisek stated in a speech in Cleveland that "Cleveland needs to earn its hub status every day" and added that overall profitability would be the determining factor in whether the new United kept or closed the Cleveland hub.

+At its peak, United served 68 destinations from Cleveland.
 United continued to reduce its capacity in Cleveland following the merger, which already had been substantially reduced in the wake of the 2008 financial crisis.
 On February 1, 2014, United announced that the airline would shut down its Cleveland hub, stating as justification that the airline's hub at Cleveland "hasn't been profitable for over a decade."
 By June 5, 2014, United had effectively terminated its hub operation at the airport, reducing its daily departures by more than 60%.
 United also closed Concourse D and consolidated all of its remaining operations in Concourse C, although it is required to continue to pay the airport $1,112,482 a month in rent for the facility until 2027.